piazzai/archluks/README.md

 nmcli device wifi connect '<your-wifi>' --ask
 ```

 You can now use [pacman](https://man.archlinux.org/man/pacman) to install anything else you want.
-The `custom.sh` script installs additional software based on my needs, which is unlikely to be what you want, but it can be a helpful reference.
+The `post-install.sh` script installs additional software based on my needs.
+This is unlikely to be what you want, but it can be a helpful reference.